Are you ready for a challenge?

-It’s an all-volunteer, pro bono effort that benefits everyone involved: Advancing the causes of deserving nonprofits, ramping up student skills, and bringing professional mentors and students together in an experience that is intense, challenging, rewarding — and fun.
+It’s an all-volunteer, pro bono effort that benefits everyone involved: Advancing the causes of deserving nonprofits, ramping up student skills and bringing professional mentors and students together in an experience that is intense, challenging, rewarding — and fun.
 Read more about how we do all this.

 Of course, 24 hours isn’t enough time to create an entire campaign from start to finish.
-An advertising class taught by Karen Mallia does the advance work with selected nonprofits — including research, needs assessments and development of a creative strategy for each brand.
-They also work on promotional efforts on behalf of CreateAthon@UofSC, recruiting student and professional volunteers and building social media buzz.
+The Carolina Agency works with the participating nonprofits before the event.
+Students conduct needs assessments and develop a creative strategy for each brand.